ulastanersoyak/jet_figher/README.md

 ```
 make
 ```
-after assembling the project, you can use online <a href="https://javatari.org/">javatari</a> emulator. upload the ROM(.bin) to the online emulator to run it.
+after assembling the project, you can use online <a href="https://javatari.org/">javatari</a> emulator. upload the ROM(.bin) to the online emulator to run.